kogp112/react_todo_list/README.md

-## This is simple to to list made by react
+## This is simple to do list made by react

 ### preparation